Historian and architectural expert William Brumfield discovers the history of one of Moscow’s most famous religious sites.

 Novospassky Monastery.
-Monument to Tsars Michael & Nicholas II with Kazan Icon of the Virgin (sculptors: Denis Stretovich & Andrey Golubev).
-May 25, 2014 / William Brumfield
+Monument to Tsars Michael & Nicholas II with the St. Theodore Icon of the Virgin (sculptors: Denis Stretovich & Andrey Golubev).
+May 25, 2014

-In September 2013, the model of a monument depicting Mikhail and Nicholas II – the first and last Romanov tsars – with the Kazan Icon between them, was unveiled near the cathedral apse.
+In September 2013, the model of a monument depicting Mikhail and Nicholas II – the first and last Romanov tsars – with St. Theodore Icon of the Virgin between them, was unveiled near the cathedral apse.
 Witness to so much turbulent and dark history, Novospassky Monastery is now a carefully maintained refuge from the nearby bustle of Moscow.